 The World on Stage

 The Weltsalon (World Saloon) is Tollwood’s multimedia tent concerning social and ecological topics.
 Panel discussions with well-known representatives, lectures, concerts, performances and interactive installations deal with globalization and equality, war and peace, protection of the environment and innovation, courageous people and pioneering projects.
 The topic of this year’s Tollwood Winter Festival is “We, all”.
-The Weltsalon program shine a light on democratic values — such as liberty, equality and justice.
-Moreover, the cabaret program presents Michael Altinger, HG.
+The Weltsalon program shined a light on democratic values — such as liberty, equality and justice.
+Moreover, the cabaret program presented Michael Altinger, HG.
 Butzko and Ecco Meineke.
-The penal discussions deal with democracy, the power of data and the world we want to live in.
+The penal discussions dealed with democracy, the power of data and the world we want to live in.
 Among the guests: Wolfgang Thierse, Yvonne Hofstätter, Klaus Mainzer.

-Art at the Weltsalon
+Review: Art at the Weltsalon

 You can use a pencil or a pen and write the word “Democracy”.
 The Spanish urban-art-artist SpY, one of the most famous of his genre, however, uses two-cent coins.
 And thus creates a piece of art – eleven meters long, consisting of thousands of coins.
 At Tollwood you can observe if people reduce the value of this art work to the monetary – and the work disappears piece by piece.